CopernicaMarketingSoftware/AMQP-CPP/README.md

 interface that you pass to the AMQP-CPP library and that the library will use for IO operations.

-Intercepting the network layer is optional, the AMQP-CPP library also comes with a predefined Tcp module that can be used if you trust the AMQP library to take care of the network handling.
+Intercepting this network layer is optional, the AMQP-CPP library also comes with a predefined Tcp module that can be used if you trust the AMQP library to take care of the network handling.
+In that case, the AMQP-CPP library takes care of doing the system calls to set up network connections and send and receive the data.

-This architecture makes the library extremely flexible: it does not necessarily rely on operating system specific IO calls, and it can be easily integrated into any kind of event loop.
-It is fully asynchronous and does not do any blocking (system) calls, so it can be used in high performance applications without the need for threads.
+This layered architecture makes the library extremely flexible and portable: it does not necessarily rely on operating system specific IO calls, and can be easily integrated into any kind of event loop.
+If you want to implement the AMQP protocol on top of some [unusual other communication layer](https://tools.ietf.org/html/rfc1149), this library can be used for that - but if you want to use it with regular TCP connection, setting it up is just as easy.

+AMQP-CPP is fully asynchronous and does not do any blocking (system) calls, so it can be used in high performance applications without the need for threads.

 The AMQP-CPP library uses C++11 features, so if you intend use it, please make sure that your compiler is up-to-date and supports C++11.